Loading...

 What's in the News

-• Kinetik is reported to be considering a sale after receiving takeover interest from Western Midstream Partners, which is backed by Occidental Petroleum, with discussions described as early and without a formal bid at this stage (Financial Times).
+• Kinetik is reported to be considering a sale after receiving takeover interest from Western Midstream Partners, which is backed by Occidental Petroleum.
+Discussions are described as early stage, and no formal bid has been reported so far (Financial Times).

 Valuation Changes